 Meaning of Lease Amendment:

 Lease amendments are formally signed by both parties and become part of the original lease.
 They are commonly used when circumstances change during the lease term, requiring adjustments to reflect new agreements.
+It differs from a lease addendum, which adds new terms rather than changing existing ones.

 Importance of Lease Amendments: